 I've known many school principals and teachers who believed that parent involvement was the secret to a good school.
-The PTA gives parents a place to voice their interest and concern about their child's school.
-Page Two
+The PTA gives parents a place to voice their interest and sensor about their child's school.

-I feel very strongly the PTA is very important to the children as WEEX well as the school.
-I became involved with the PTA in 1958 when Mike was XX in the fix first grade and continued until Susan graduated last year.
+I feel very strongly the PTA is very important to the children as week well as the school.
+I became involved with the PTA in 1958 when Mike was we in the fix first grade and continued until Susan graduated last year.
 During those years.
-I found the PTA invaluable to me as a mother. because it gave me the opportunity to meet and work with the mothers of the children my children were going to school with.
+I found the PTA invaluable to me as a mother, because it gave me the opportunity to meet and work with the mothers of the children my children were going to school with.

-My husband mp often spoke at the PTA on legislative problems that dealt with schools, and he arranged educational trips to the Capitol annually.
+My husband posten spoke at the PTA on legislative problems that dealt with schools, and he arranged educational trips to the Capitol annually.
 We both benefited from the PTA, because we believe you don't just send children off to school, you have to go with them and share their world.
-We are a family that gets involved in m each other's activities, and when the children were in school, the PTA helped us share their school experiences.
+We are a family that gets involved in a each other's activities, and when the children were in school, the PTA helped us share their school experiences.

-My children's friends came from every received religious and ethnic background, and be by being active in book fairs and as room mother, I got to know their friends.
+My children's friends came from every religious and ethnic background, and kee by being active in book fairs and as room mother, I got to know their friends.
 This was so important to me.

 With my children and in teaching dance, I found learning can be so exciting, but the atmosphere has to be just right.

-To me, this is what the PTA is all about---providing that atmosphere.
+To me, this is what the PTA is all about---providing that

+atmosphere.

-Even though my husband and I have officially retired, from he PTA we are still very concerned about good schools.
+we are still very concerned about good schools.
 Our Nation's future really depends upon a sound education for our children.

-We commend your work in strengthening our schools and through them our children, and we share your concern about seeing that our schools are good, safe places for children to learn and grow.
+We commend your work in strengthening our schools and through them our children, and we share your concern about seeing there our schools are good, safe places for children to learn and grow.